 In a small number of patients, masses or tumors of the malignant cells may be found outside the bone marrow and lymph nodes (extramedullary masses).
 These tumors may appear without significant elevation of IgM or other typical signs and symptoms of WM.
 CT (computed tomography) scans or MRI (magnetic resonance imaging) may offer an opportunity to assess this possibility and can be obtained as warranted by unusual signs or symptoms.

-The National Comprehensive Cancer Network (NCCN) Clinical Practice Guidelines for WM include the use of CT scans of the chest, abdomen, and pelvis as part of the essential workup following a WM diagnosis to determine the presence and degree of lymphadenopathy (enlarged lymph nodes), splenomegaly (enlarged spleen), and masses or tumors of malignant cells in extramedullary sites.
+The National Comprehensive Cancer Network (NCCN) Clinical Practice Guidelines for WM (NOTE: you'll have to create an account to view the document) include the use of CT scans of the chest, abdomen, and pelvis as part of the essential workup following a WM diagnosis to determine the presence and degree of lymphadenopathy (enlarged lymph nodes), splenomegaly (enlarged spleen), and masses or tumors of malignant cells in extramedullary sites.
 The NCCN is a non-profit alliance of 21 cancer centers in the U.S. whose goal is to improve the quality and effectiveness of care provided to cancer patients.
+Link provided with permission from the NCCN Clinical Practice Guidelines in

 The physical exam is the process by which a health care professional investigates the body of a patient for signs of disease.
 It generally follows the taking of a medical history – an account of the symptoms experienced by the patient as well as questions regarding the patient’s current and past health history.
 The physical exam aids in determining the correct diagnosis and devising the treatment plan.